 Below are the discounts on the base model Macs, with bigger discounts on the more expensive models.

-We also have a guide to the best Mac for students that you might find useful and our Apple student buying guide evaluates the right devices for every level.
+We also have a guide to the best Mac for students that you might find useful.

 You can also get a discount on iPads including the iPad Pro, iPad Air, iPad, and iPad mini in the Education Store.
 Below are the discounts on the base model iPad.